Where To Stop & Eat On Your Way To The Keys

 The drive to Key West is approximately three hours and 45 minutes.
-That is, in our opinion, enough time for a good deal of snacking pit stops.
-Especially because there are so many delicious things along the drive.
-This guide has some of our favorite places to stop for a snack, drink, and more on the way down to Key West.
-And we also have a few suggestions of places to eat once you finally arrive.
+That's enough time for a good deal of snacking pit stops, especially because there are so many delicious things along the drive.
+This guide has some of our favorite places to stop for some food on the way down to Key West.
 So go easy on the car snacking and save some room.

 With all due respect to Kelis, there is no milkshake that brings us to the yard quicker than the ones at Robert Is Here.
 This Homestead spot is a famous and essential stop on any drive to The Keys.
 It’s equal parts market, tiny zoo, and milkshake stand with a ton of very cool homemade sauces, jellies, and honey available as well.
 But you’ve also got to get a milkshake.
 Those are the rules.